planetlabs/planet-client-python/docs/cli/cli-tips-tricks.md

 #### Draw with Placemark

 A really fantastic tool for working with GeoJSON is [Placemark](https://placemark.io).
-It is a commercial tool that you'll have to pay for, but it's got a really nice feature that makes it very compatible with command-line workflows.
+It is a commercial tool that you’ll have to pay for, but it’s got a really nice feature that makes it very compatible with command-line workflows.
 You can easily grab the URL of any individual GeoJSON feature and stream it in as your geometry using `curl`: